Docs

 Using the DeskTop

-The DeskTop is a program for managing the contents of disks, running programs, and previewing text and graphics files.
+The DeskTop is a program for managing the contents of disks, launching other programs, and previewing text and graphics files.
 It provides a graphical user interface like the macOS Finder or the Windows Explorer shell.
 It requires the ProDOS operating system for the Apple II.
 It works best with a mouse, although most functions are available via keyboard as well.

 ℹ️ NOTE: It is assumed that the reader is familiar with modern desktop operating systems and using the mouse to control windows, icons and menus.
 Only features specific to DeskTop will be called out.